Coursera home page

 • Limited support options

-FutureLearn is a UK based online education provider, founded by Open University and the Seek Group.
-They partner with over 175 universities around the world and have had more than ten million learners.
-They have also partnered with prestigious organizations such as the British Museum, the National Film and Television School, the BBC, the British Heart Foundation, Cambridge University Press, BGI, the Institution of Engineering and Technology (IET) and many more.
+FutureLearn has also partnered with prestigious organizations such as the British Museum, the National Film and Television School, the BBC, the British Heart Foundation, Cambridge University Press, BGI, the Institution of Engineering and Technology (IET) and many more.

-Only staff from partner organizations and universities can teach on the platform, which helps to maintain the high quality of the courses and teaching.
-FutureLearn provides on its platform short courses, ExpertTracks, Microcredential programs, certificates, and even full online degrees.
+Moreover, only staff from partner organizations and universities can teach on the platform, which helps to maintain the high quality of the courses and teaching.
+FutureLearn provides short courses, ExpertTracks, Microcredential programs, certificates, and even full online degrees on its platform.
 They also offer free courses.

 Courses

-FutureLearn have many course areas including business, management, creative arts, media, law, literature, IT, computer science, healthcare, medicine, science, engineering, math, politics, sociology, psychology, mental health, study skills, and teaching.
+FutureLearn has many course areas: business, management, creative arts, media, law, literature, IT, computer science, healthcare, medicine, science, engineering, math, politics, sociology, psychology, mental health, study skills, teaching, and more.

 FutureLearn offers hundreds of short online training courses from leading universities and organizations.

-Each FutureLearn course is divided into modules, which is broken down further into individual weeks.
-When you begin a course, you are provided a large list of weekly units (so you see what is coming in the weeks ahead) and course materials which includes quizzes, reading materials, articles, assignments, videos, audio, and more.
+FutureLearn divides each course into modules, breaking them down further into individual weeks.
+When you begin a course, you are provided with a large list of weekly units (so you see what is coming in the weeks ahead) and course materials, including quizzes, reading materials, articles, assignments, videos, audio, and more.

 ExpertTracks

-FutureLearn has 112 “ExpertTracks” to choose from, which are a series of courses (usually made up of three to four courses), that lead to a certificate upon completion.
-They are beginner level courses designed to help learners deepen their knowledge of a topic and gain a new skill, which is relevant to the current job market.
-This can then be highlighted on your resume or CV.
-FutureLearn is continuing to expand the number of ExpertTracks they have.
+At the time of writing, you can choose from 122 ExpertTracks on FutureLearn, comprising a series of courses (usually three to four) that award a certificate upon completion.
+These beginner-level courses aim to deepen learners’ knowledge and acquire new skills relevant to the current job market.
+You can then highlight this achievement on your resume or CV.
+FutureLearn is actively expanding its number of ExpertTracks.

 Microcredentials